Noémie Ndiaye

 In my research and teaching, I explore the relation between theater—understood simultaneously as a medium, a practice, an industry, an institution, a social force, and a vibrant malleable set of literary forms—and the social, political, and cultural struggles of early modernity.
 At the core of those struggles and of my interests lay crucial processes of racial, gender, and identity formation, which I study within a framework that is comparative, transnational, and often transhistorical.
 My work is thus at the intersection of early modern literary studies, critical race studies, theater and performance studies, and comparative literature.

-In my book, Scripts of Blackness: Early Modern Performance Culture and the Making of Race (University of Pennsylvania Press, 2022), I dissect the stagecraft used in early modern theater to represent and racialize Africans and Afro-descendants across borders in early modern England, France, and Spain.
-At the end of the 16th century, in a context of global expansion, what I call the racial matrix produced a new paradigm: the word race started referring to phenotypical differences for which skin color quickly became a shorthand.
-Scripts of Blackness explores how that long-reaching epistemological shift was brought about, how it slowly infiltrated people’s everyday reading of human bodies, and how the racialization of blackness was absorbed into early modern European popular cultures.
-Theater, located within a larger performance culture that permeated everyday life, is a privileged site for analyzing the operations of this epistemological shift.
-Scripts of Blackness argues that, from the beginning of the 16th century to the beginning of the 18th century, the cosmetic, vocal, and kinetic techniques of racial impersonation used by white actors, amateurs, and enthusiasts to represent black characters effected ideological work by fostering new habits of mind among spectators across Europe.
+In my first monograph, Scripts of Blackness: Early Modern Performance Culture and the Making of Race (University of Pennsylvania Press 2022), I show how performance culture helped turn blackness into a racial category across early modern Western Europe, by dissecting the stagecraft used in early modern theater to represent and racialize Africans and Afro-descendants across borders in early modern England, France, and Spain.
+At the end of the sixteenth century, in a context of global expansion, what I call the racial matrix produced a new paradigm: the word “race” started referring to phenotypical differences for which skin color quickly became a shorthand.
+Scripts of Blackness explores how that long-reaching epistemological shift was brought about, how it slowly infiltrated people’s everyday reading of human bodies, and how the racialization of blackness was absorbed into early modern European popular cultures, via the cosmetic, vocal, and kinetic techniques of racial impersonation used by white actors, amateurs, and enthusiasts to represent black characters from the sixteenth to the eighteenth century.
+This book won the 2023 Bevington Award from the Medieval and Renaissance Drama Society, the 2023 Rose Mary Crawshay Prize from The British Academy, the 2023 Shakespeare’s Globe Book Award from Shakespeare’s Globe Theatre, the 2022 George Freedley Memorial Award from the Theatre Library Association, the 2023 Aldo and Jeanne Scaglione Prize for Comparative Literary Studies from the Modern Languages Association, and the 2024 First Book Award from the Shakespeare Association of America.

 Publications